 You can also subscribe to the mailing lists by sending a mail containing the word "subscribe" in the subject to email@example.com (exchange devel by the respective list name).
 To unsubscribe, send a mail containing "unsubscribe password" to that address.
 You get the password by email once you have subscribed.
 If you lost your password, use the web interface to get it send to you again.

-The SANE IRC channel #sane (irc.freenode.net) is intended for discussions about SANE and for getting help.
+The SANE IRC channel #sane (irc.libera.chat) is intended for discussions about SANE and for getting help.
 Please be patient, answers can take some time.
 Please read the documentation before asking.
 Tell us which scanner, which operating system and which version of SANE (scanimage --version) you use.